sdiehl/wiwinwlh/tutorial.md

 - zenc-0.1.1
 ```

-The ``stack`` command can be used to install packages and executables either
+The ``stack`` command can be used to install packages and executables into
-into the current build environment or the global environment.
-For example the
+either the current build environment or the global environment.
+For example, the
-following installs the ``hint`` linter executable and places it in on the PATH.
+following command installs the ``hint`` linter executable and places it in the PATH.

 ```bash
 $ stack install hint